brugobi/RoR--Capstone/README.md

 ## Acknowledgments

 - Project requested by [Microverse Program](https://www.microverse.org/).
 - The project design and original idea are from [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).
-Big cheers to him!
 You can find the complete project on [this Behance link](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version).
-- All the articles were taken from [MotorTrend](https://www.motortrend.com/) and from [MotorCycleNews](https://www.motorcyclenews.com/).
-Big cheers to the amazing authors and photographers.
+- All the images were taken from [Pixabay](https://pixabay.com/pt/).